infoxchange/docker-forklift/README.md

 Forklift - when you need to handle just one container
 =====================================================

-Utilities to develop a containerised application:
+Utilities to develop a containerised application.

-* `docker_run_sshd` - install an SSH daemon in a container, add your key to it and mount the host directory inside it.
+The standard containers at InfoXchange require a number of environment variables to run properly.
+With Forklift, they can be inferred automatically and/or specified in the codebase.

+Furthermore, it is often necessary to experiment within a running container.
+Forklift includes a special 'sshd' mode to start the SSH daemon instead of the original command, so that one can run arbitary commands inside.